Welcome to post 5 in the series: Gene-Testing to Inform ADHD Drug Therapy.

 Because drugs can interact with each other to the detriment of all—and there is often little data in the literature on these interactions—selecting an additional drug and determining its dosage is even trickier.

-As an example, if you knowing up-front that you are a slow metabolizer due to a single gene involved in metabolism of both drugs, that might help you assess the safety and dosage with which to begin the second drug.
+As an example, if you knowing up-front that you are a slow metabolizer due to a single gene involved in the metabolism of both drugs, that might help you assess the safety and dosage with which to begin the second drug.

 As I’ve emphasized above, many factors beyond genetics influence the outcome of drug therapy.
 Many of these factors remain unknown to us, such that we are operating in partial darkness in the best of circumstances.